 - Topographic lines help determine elevation change

-- All 234 summits and high points recognized by the Glacier Mountaineering Society displayed
+- All 234 peaks recognized by the Glacier Mountaineering Society labeled

 - Printed on recyclable, synthetic paper to be waterproof and tear resistant